techlozenge/student-frontend-angular-final/README.md

 # _________________________________________________________________
 # Description

 This project administers a relatively straightforward database for educators.
+It can be used as a very detailed template for an Angular 5 based web frontend which can be modified to accomodate user needs.

 API calls are made to specific end-points to perform CRUD activities on a backend database.
 The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running a Sails backend on my local server to simulate actual web API calls).